lugu/qiloop/doc/NOTES.md

 - the type of a signal

-- the type of the arguments of a method
+- the type of arguments of a method

 - the type of the data returned by a method call.